List of Ultimate Universe characters: Introduced in Ultimate Black Panther

-Okoye

-High Mentor of the Dora Milaje and its former General who is T'Challa's wife in an arranged marriage, supporting him during the war efforts against the Upper and Lower Kingdoms.

-Shuri

-T'Challa's sister who is tied to the Dora Milaje and defends a proactive approach against the Upper and Lower Kingdoms.

 Vodu-Khan

 The Vodu-Khan are a group of female seers and mystics who hold a position of influence in Wakanda.
+They would later be in alliance with Z'Non and use Storm to give birth to the Child of Light.

 Matron Imala

 Matron Imala is the leader of the Vodu-Khan.
 Despite T'Challa's reluctance in trusting her, she advises him during key points of his war efforts.

 Moon Knight Soldiers

-The Moon Knight Soldiers are the foot soldiers that work for Lord Khonshu and Lord Ra.
+The Moon Knight Soldiers are foot soldiers who work for Khonshu and Ra.

+Bast

+Bast is the cat god who the Wakandans worship.

 Z'Non

-Z'Non is the Spirit of Vibranium.
+Z'Non is the spirit of vibranium.